tejahang/citybookstore/README.md

 # Welcome to citybookstore!

 **citybookstore** is an online platform for buying/selling used books.
-However, this is only a working prototype.

 ## Features